 LMED 619/PATH 619, Anatomic Pathology and Laboratory Medicine Combined Elective The goals for anatomic pathology are to understand the basic principles of diagnostic anatomic pathology and its role in clinical medicine.
 The goals for laboratory medicine are to learn appropriate usage and interpretation of laboratory tests and to gain a better understanding of the theoretical, technological, and clinical underpinnings of laboratory medicine.
 This elective is appropriate for students considering a career in laboratory medicine and/or pathology, and for all students who will use laboratory and pathology tests in their careers.
 One or two students every four weeks.
-Directors: A. Adeniran, M. Landry
+Director: A. Adeniran

-Laboratory Medicine Teaching Sessions The purpose of the Laboratory Medicine Teaching Sessions is to introduce second- and third-year students on their clinical rotations to basic concepts of laboratory diagnosis.
-On the first afternoon of their Medicine-Neurology rotations at Yale-New Haven Hospital, students visit four laboratories: Blood Bank, Hematology, Chemistry, and Microbiology/Virology.
-In each laboratory the faculty use clinical cases together with relevant slides, culture plates, or other test data to illustrate the use and interpretation, as well as pitfalls, of laboratory tests.
-These teaching sessions should also serve to encourage and facilitate communication with the laboratories after the students return to the wards.
+Laboratory Medicine Teaching Sessions The purpose of the Laboratory Medicine Teaching Sessions is to introduce third-year medical students and PA students to basic concepts of laboratory diagnosis.
+On the first afternoon of their Internal Medicine clerkship at Yale New Haven Hospital, students rotate through four laboratories - Chemistry, Hematology, Blood Bank, and Microbiology/Virology - where faculty demonstrate principles of laboratory medicine using clinical case materials.
+Different test methods and clinical cases are presented.
 M. Landry and associates